franknmungai/react-hackathon/docs/04-drawing-the board.md

 ## props

 As part of the return statement for this component, we have a component called` <Board />`.
 We are providing a special _attribute_ to this component.
-In React, this is called a _prop_, it is a value that is provided to a component.
-Components can receives props, just the same way functions can receive parameters.
+In React, this is called a _prop_.
+It is a property that is provided to a component.
+Components can receives _props_, just the same way functions can receive arguments.
 A value for a _prop_ can be any valid JavaScript data type.
 In this case, we are providing a prop whose name is _cells_ and it's value is the `board` which we have in state.
 We can provide _any_ name to _prop_ as long as it's a valid variable name.
 _props_ are one way to share data between react components.

 Let's create this board component.
 Inside of `src`, let's add a new folder called `components`.